 Intravenous (IV) chemotherapy

-Chemotherapy is most commonly given intravenously through a narrow tube (see below).
-Depending on the treatment, a single session could take from 20 minutes up to several hours and will usually be given during day visits to your hospital or treatment centre.
-Sometimes chemotherapy is given continuously over a few days via a portable pump or device that you are able to use at home.
+Chemotherapy is most commonly given through a liquid drip into your vein (intravenously).
+Depending on the treatment, a single session could take from 20 minutes up to several hours.
+It will usually be given during day visits to your hospital or treatment centre.
+Sometimes chemotherapy is given via a portable pump you are able to use at home (see below).

 To prepare you for IV chemotherapy, you will have a narrow tube inserted, usually in a vein in your arm.
-This may be a short-term or longer-lasting device.
 The treatment team will select the most appropriate device depending on how often you need chemotherapy, how long it will take to give each dose, and how long the device will need to stay in place.

-A small, single-use plastic tube that is temporarily inserted into a vein using a needle.
-When the needle is removed, the cannula remains in place in your arm or the back of your hand.
-The cannula may be kept in place if you need to stay in hospital for a few days.
+A small plastic tube is inserted into a vein in your arm or the back of your hand and taped securely into place.
+Having a cannula put in can be uncomfortable, but it shouldn't take too long.
+The cannula is kept in place if you need to stay in hospital for a few days.
 If you have day treatment every few weeks, the cannula is usually put in and taken out each time you visit.

 Central venous access device (CVAD)

-A type of thin plastic tube that remains in your vein throughout the entire course of treatment, often for several weeks to months.
+A type of thin plastic tube that remains in your vein throughout the course of treatment, often for several weeks or months.
 Blood for testing can sometimes be taken through this tube.
+A CVAD shouldn't cause discomfort or pain.
 Common types of CVADs include: